Walz taps Lutheran Social Service CEO to lead embroiled Department of Human Services

-ST. PAUL — Minnesota Gov. Tim Walz on Monday announced his pick to lead the Department of Human Services following top-level turnover there in recent weeks.
+ST. PAUL, Minn. — Minnesota Gov. Tim Walz on Monday announced his pick to lead the Department of Human Services following top-level turnover there in recent weeks.

 Walz at a news conference said Jodi Harpstead would take over as DHS commissioner beginning Sept.
 3. Harpstead serves as president and CEO of Lutheran Social Service of Minnesota and has a background working in senior leadership ranks at Medtronic.